 To avoid the crowds and to see Venice like never before, consider taking a boat from Altino (a 10-minute drive from Marco Polo Airport) to Venissa wine resort on Mazzorbo island.

-Gianluca Bisol (of Bisol Prosecco fame) revived a one-hectare piece of land on the island of Mazzorbo to cultivate Dorona, long-thought to be extinct, and produces from this variety a golden-hued wine in handmade Venetian glass bottles, labelled literally with a gold leaf.
-Venissa has five rooms and hosts an osteria and a Michelin-starred restaurant.
+Gianluca Bisol (of Bisol Prosecco fame) revived a 1ha piece of land on the island of Mazzorbo to cultivate Dorona, long-thought to be extinct, and produces from this variety a golden-hued wine in handmade Venetian glass bottles, labelled literally with a gold leaf.
+Venissa has five rooms and hosts an osteria and a Michelin star restaurant.
 From Mazzorbo you can walk to Burano island, just over a wooden bridge, famous for its lace artisans and colourful houses.

 Your Prosecco and Venice address book